microsoft/MSIX-Toolkit/Scripts/BatchConversion/README.md

 2. sign_deploy_run.ps1 - Sign resulting packages
 3. run_job.ps1 - Attempt to run the packages locally for initial validation

-Usage:
+## Package specified MSIs locally or on virtual/remote machines
+The script point is *entry.ps1*

-Edit the file entry.ps1 with the parameters of your virtual/remote machines and installers you would like to convert.
+**Note:** Edit the file entry.ps1 with the parameters of your virtual/remote machines and installers you would like to convert.

-Run: entry.ps1
+**Run:**

+`entry.ps1`

+## Packages all MSIs of a folder on multiple virtual machines
+The script is *ParallelPackaging.ps1*.
+It takes 3 parameters:
+- VMNames = Names of the local virtual machines on which we run the packaging in parallel.
+The names are comma separated
+- FolderContainingMSIs - Local full path name of the folder containing all MSIs to package
+- publisherName - Full name of the publisher which has to be the same as the signing certificate

+**Exemple:**

+`ParallelPackaging.ps1 -VMNames MSIXVM01,MSIXVM02 -FolderContainingMSIs C:\Temp\FolderWithMSIs\ -publisherName "Contoso Software (FOR LAB USE ONLY), O=Contoso Corporation, C=US"`